 Bridget “Minky” Tilly has worked at Cairn behind the scenes since 2007.
 She is often the first person you’ll talk to when you call.
 Bridget handles all registrations, can answer any questions or concerns you might have, and also deals with the finance for camp.
-She’s the “local” person with the contacts, having lived in Baysville for nearly 20 years.
+She’s the “local” person with the contacts, having lived in Baysville for 20 years with her husband Dave, son Sam and her dog, Lucy.
 Camp staff see her as the camp mother and she adores them.

 Although primarily office based, Bridget is proud to say she has done Cairn’s high ropes, climbed the ‘wall” and “zipped” down the zip line.
 She also loves taking part in the ad-hoc kickball championships with the staff and LITs.
 She gets a wee bit too excited and has often lost a shoe while running wildly from base-to-base.